-Michael Drabek is a SGT. in APD, and has served as a volunteer with VHF over the years in Christmas fundraisers for the low income children, work with the School of the Blind, and serves as VHF secretary.
+Michael Drabek is a SGT. in APD, and has served as a volunteer with VHF over the years in Christmas fundraisers for the low income children, work with the School of the Blind, as a former Veteran serving in Afghanistan, Michael also is a leader in work with Veterans, and serves as VHF secretary.

 Lieutenant General (Ret) Don Jones, Military Liason

 Lieutenant General (Ret) Don Jones served over 35 years in the U.S. Army in a wide variety of command and staff positions, culminating his career as Deputy Assistant Secretary of Defense for Military Manpower and Personnel Policy, Office of the Secretary of Defense.

 He retired in August 1991 and joined the staff of the American Red Cross where he served as Senior Vice President for Chapter Services until March 1, 2000.
 Don holds a Bachelor of Science degree in Business Administration from St. Benedict’s College and a Master’s degree in Business Management from Central Michigan University.
 He is currently a consultant and most recently served as Special Assistant for Emergency Preparedness to the President of Georgetown University, Washington, D.C.
 He and his wife Betty have two children.
 He has done volunteer service in Killeen/Ft Hood area, and has been a great part of VHF in work with Veterans, leads VHF in projects for homeless Veterans in Central Texas, and has been a key advisor on Military affairs.

 Photos: Gen. Jones and Chandra, Gen. Jones unloading food and personal kits for the homeless and homeless Veterans at Killeen homeless shelter, William and Gen. Jones

 Tom William VHF Veterans support programs